Deep Learning for Two-Sided Matching: Preliminaries

-In this section, we consider two benchmark mechanisms: the stable but not SP \emph{deferred-acceptance} (DA) mechanism---which is a deterministic mechanism---and the SP but not stable \emph{randomized serial dictatorship} (RSD) mechanism.
-DA mechanisms are stable and ordinal SP for the proposing side of the market, but they are not ordinal SP for both sides. \begin{definition}[Deferred-acceptance (DA)] In worker-proposing deferred-acceptance (firm-proposing is defined analogously), each worker $w$ maintains a list of acceptable firms ($f\succ_w \bot$) for which it has not had a proposal rejected (``remaining firms").
-Repeat the following process until all proposals are accepted: \begin{itemize}[leftmargin=*] \item $\forall w\in W$: $w$ proposes to its best acceptable, remaining firm. \item $\forall f\in F$: $f$ tentatively accepts its best proposal (if any), and rejects the rest. \item $\forall w\in W$: If $w$ is rejected by firm $f$, it updates its list of acceptable firms to remove $f$. \end{itemize} \end{definition}
+We consider three benchmark mechanisms: the stable but not SP \emph{deferred-acceptance} (DA) mechanism, the SP but not stable \emph{randomized serial dictatorship} (RSD) mechanism, and the \emph{Top Trading Cycles} (TTC) mechanism, which is neither SP nor stable.
+The DA and TTC mechanisms are ordinal SP for the proposing side of the market but not for agents on both sides of the market.

+\begin{definition}[Deferred-acceptance (DA)] In {\em worker-proposing deferred-acceptance} (firm-proposing is defined analogously), each worker $w$ maintains a list of acceptable firms ($f\succ_w \bot$) for which it has not had a proposal rejected (``remaining firms").
+Repeat until all proposals are accepted: \begin{itemize} \item $\forall w\in W$: $w$ proposes to its best acceptable, remaining firm. \item $\forall f\in F$: $f$ tentatively accepts its best proposal (if any), and rejects the rest. \item$\forall w\in W$: If $w$ is rejected by firm $f$, it updates its list of acceptable firms to remove $f$. \end{itemize} \end{definition}